peggylicious/hamburger/README.md

-# "Hamburger repository"
-#   You can find a demo here https://peggylicious.github.io/hamburger/
+# This Repo shows how a hamburger is made from scratch using HTML & CSS.
+Demo can be found here https://peggylicious.github.io/hamburger/